aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 A conclusion is simply the place where you got tired of thinking.
+> 🥠 Help!
+I am being held prisoner in a fortune cookie factory.

-Last update: Fri Nov 22 05:09:04 2024
+Last update: Sat Nov 23 05:08:25 2024

 ### Let's play! 🎮